mrbungle64/ecovacs-deebot.js/README.md

 * Added some new models to the model dictionary (incl.
 GOAT, T20 OMNI)
 * Added shortcut commands for sweep mode
 * Some improvements for Airbot Z1 and Air Quality Monitor
+* Some clean-up and refactoring
+* Added new example app for output of incoming messages
 * Some further improvements and fixes
 * Updated dependencies